 The LSM curriculum features two unique courses that reflect the interdisciplinary nature of the program and help students connect the science and business elements of their education.

-All LSM students participate in a first-year seminar (LSMP 121) in their first semester, which introduces them to specific challenges in the management of life science enterprises.
+All LSM students participate in a first-year seminar (LSMP 1210) in their first semester, which introduces them to specific challenges in the management of life science enterprises.
 The first-year seminar is led by both of the faculty directors of the program, Professor Lawton R. Burns, LSM Faculty Co-Director from the Wharton School, and Professor Philip A. Rea, LSM Faculty Co-Director from the College.
 As described in the LSMP 1210 Syllabus, the seminar deals with four fundamental issues in the market and social management of science, including: (1) the allocation of resources, public and private, to the discovery and development process; (2) the direction and management of research and discovery; (3) the translation of discoveries into products and services; and (4) the prioritization and marketing of useful products and services.
 All four questions are considered from a descriptive/behavioral viewpoint (how do they actually occur?) and from a normative/social viewpoint (how should they ideally occur?).
 One of the texts for this course is Managing Discovery in the Life Sciences written by LSM Co-Directors Professor Philip A. Rea and Professor Lawton R. Burns, together with former LSM Co-Director Professor Mark V. Pauly.
 To learn more about this course check out Omnia Magazine's article about LSMP1210.

 The LSM program culminates with a two-semester (and two course unit) senior year Capstone course (LSMP 4210), led by Dr. Steven Nichtberger, LSM Senior Fellow and Adjunct Professor in Wharton's Department of Health Care Management and Dr. Joan Lau, LSM Advisory Board Member and Capstone Associate Course Director, together with Dr. Arun Das, Lecturer in Health Care Management and LSM Fellow.
 It is an intensive, project-based course in which students collaborate in teams to develop a business plan based on a sound scientifically directed understanding of the clinical utility of a novel medical advance.

 We recommend watching this informative short video featuring the 2015-16 LSM Capstone course.